manuel-serrano/hiphop/doc/api.md

 </hh.loop>
 ```

-The following example will emit the signal `O` at each instant that
+In the following example `O` is emitted at each instant that the
-the signal `I` is present.
-The loop isn't instantaneous thanks to the
+signal `I` is present.
+The loop isn't instantaneous since the Await
-Await statement, which is not instantaneous, in the following form:
+instruction includes an implicit pause:

 ```hopscript
 <hh.loop>